drahciry/C-CPP/README.md

 ## Update 14/06/2025

 - Today is saturday, so I haven't implemented many programs.
 But, the programs that I made today demonstrate my knowledge in C a solid way.

+## Update 15/06/2025

+- Implementation of alloc and realloc in C. I think that this topic is so important for understand low level in programming and made dynamic things.